GigaJake474/Gyrex/readme.txt

 credits:
 -created by Jacob Sekerak
--inspired by Lord Of The Rings, Deltarune and various 80's text adventures
+-inspired by Deltarune and various 80's text adventures